Japan score six in World Cup qualifier to match record against Indonesia

 Takefusa Kubo, Ryoya Morishita, Shuto Machino and substitute Mao Hosoya were also on target against Indonesia, who finished fourth in the group.

-Kluivert’s side, who were backed by a large number of supporters who had travelled to Japan, advance to a further round with five other teams to decide two more Asian qualifiers for next year’s tournament in the United States, Canada and Mexico.
+Kluivert’s side, who were backed by a large number of supporters who had travelled to Japan, advanced to a further round with five other teams to decide two more Asian qualifiers for next year’s tournament in the United States, Canada and Mexico.

+The result matched Japan’s previous winning margin against Indonesia, which also came in a 6-0 win in 1976.

+Japan coach Hajime Moriyasu has set the ambitious target of winning the World Cup in North America.

 He started with two more debutants against Indonesia, handing first caps to defender Junnosuke Suzuki and winger Shunsuke Mito.